High School Dual Credit

 - French V - CAPP

-- Mandarin Chinese 4 - CAPP
+- Mandarin Chinese 4 - UWM

 - Spanish V and VI - CAPP